Notes on the Geography of Peninsular India: Deogiri Fort

 The entrance consists of three gates set at right angles to one another.
 This is the second.

 A porch from which to watch passersby.
-This outer wall was added by the Mughals, who presumably cannibalized an older Hindu structure for these fine columns.
+The builders presumably cannibalized older Hindu structures for these fine but mismatched columns.

-Just before the third gate, this semi-circular watch tower housed a drum house or naggar khana.
+Just before the third gate, this semi-circular watch tower contained a drum house or naggar khana.

 The third gate.

 Looking through the third gate into the ruins of Daulatabad.
 Ibn Battuta, no prude he, reported that "the inhabitants of Dawlat Abad belong to the tribe of the Marhata, whose women God has endowed with special beauty, particularly in their noses and eyebrows.
 They have in intercourse a deliciousness and a knowledge of erotic movements beyond that of other women."

 The women are not on display, and neither is most of the city they knew, except for the hilltop fortress.
 This step well, dedicated to the goddess Saraswati, was once filled with water brought in a pipe from a reservoir outside the city.
 An inscription dates the tank to 1322.